 Courtesy Appointment | Anthropology

-Human Dimensions of Natural Resources & the Environment
+Human Dimensions of Natural Resources & the Environment (HDNRE)

 Latin American Studies Program

 Affiliate Faculty | Stanford Woods Institute for the Environment

-My interests lie at the intersection of environmental anthropology and the anthropology of tourism.
-I utilize ethnographic methods to conduct field research on the impact of tourism on biodiversity conservation, sustainable community development efforts, and rural livelihoods around parks and protected areas in Latin America and East Africa.
-I also leverage an interest in conservation psychology into research on the ways that travel to nature-based destinations influences one’s subsequent pro-environmental behavior, including conservation-oriented travel philanthropy.
-For more information about these interests, click on the Research, Teaching and Publications tabs above.
-My work can also be followed on Academia.edu and ResearchGate.net.
+Welcome to my ecotourismology lab!
+In this lab the primary research interests lie at the intersections of environmental anthropology and the anthropology of tourism.
+My students and I tend to utilize ethnographic methods to conduct field research on the impact of tourism on biodiversity conservation, sustainable community development efforts, and rural livelihoods around parks and protected areas.
+While I generally work in areas of high tropical biodiversity in Latin America and East Africa, my graduate students also work in other locations.